Mortgage Overpayment Calculator

 Overpayment and remortgaging

-Overpaying your mortgage reduces your loan-to-value ratio, which can provide access to better rates at your next remortgage.
-A borrower who drops from 85% LTV to 75% LTV through overpayments often finds the available rates at remortgage are 0.3–0.7 percentage points lower.
-Over the next fixed-rate term, that rate saving can be worth another 2,000–5,000.
-Overpayment therefore can have a compounding benefit: interest saved during the current term, plus better rates at the next remortgage.
+Overpaying reduces the loan-to-value ratio, which can unlock better rates at the next remortgage.
+A borrower who drops a band of LTV through overpayments often finds the available rates at remortgage are lower than they would have been at the original LTV — sometimes meaningfully so over the next fixed-rate term.
+Overpayment can therefore have a compounding benefit: interest saved during the current term, plus access to better rates at the next remortgage.

 What this calculator shows

 The tool estimates interest saved and term reduction for a given overpayment strategy.
-It doesn't model the interaction with early-repayment charges above 10%, or the remortgaging benefit from lower LTV.
-For straightforward overpayment planning within the 10% annual allowance, the figure is accurate.
+It doesn't model the interaction with early-repayment charges above your lender's allowance, or the remortgaging benefit from lower LTV.
+For straightforward overpayment planning within a lender's annual penalty-free allowance, the figure is accurate.
 For large lump-sum payments or full early payoff, confirm the specific penalty structure with your lender first.

 Inputs